stevestreza/Barista/README.md

 Barista is currently early in development.
 It probably should not be used in an app you're shipping to end users just yet.
 But it is likely more than adequate for internal tools or building development tools.

+The API is not stable, and could or will break for any reason.

 Usage
 =====